UK PM Johnson will ask for Brexit extension if no deal by October 19, court told

 A spokesman for Johnson said he could not comment on ongoing legal proceedings.

+In Brussels, an official dealing with Brexit said: “It is not for us to comment on the UK’s internal constitutional arrangements or on legal proceedings.
+But time is already tight and the only way to avoid no deal is to ratify a deal or to agree an extension, so having clarity is going to be pretty key.”

-However, shortly afterwards, BBC political editor Laura Kuenssberg said on Twitter that a senior source in Johnson’s office had said they could still avoid any delay.
+BBC political editor Laura Kuenssberg said on Twitter that a senior source in Johnson’s office had said they could still avoid any delay.

-“The government will comply with the Benn Act, which only imposes a very specific narrow duty concerning Parliament’s letter requesting a delay,” she quoted the source as saying.
+“The government will comply with the Benn Act, which only imposes a very specific narrow duty concerning parliament’s letter requesting a delay,” she quoted the source as saying.

 “The govt is not prevented by Act from doing other things that cause no delay including other communications, private and public.
 People will have to wait to see how this is reconciled.